 - Welcome Back Symposium: Typically the third Friday of September is just before UC Davis and UCSF starting their fall quarter.
-This Symposium, typically held at UC Berkeley, will present an overview and updates from each Program Director and will present various awards for grants and theses submitted over the summer followed by a social gathering with food and drinks (pending COVID restrictions). - Fall Get Together: Typically the 2nd Friday of November, this symposium will highlight student work by including 2-3 research presentations followed by a social gathering with food and drinks (pending COVID restrictions).
-The location for this event is UC Berkeley. - COEH Builds Bridges; The Lela Morris Symposium: Typically held on the third Friday of January (just before the UC Berkeley Spring Semester starts) with an optional CME (Continuing Medical Education) course on Saturday.
+This Symposium, typically held at UC Berkeley, will present an overview and updates from each Program Director and will present various awards for grants and theses submitted over the summer followed by a social gathering with food and drinks (pending COVID restrictions). - Fall Get Together: Typically the 2nd week of November, this symposium will highlight student work by including 2-3 research presentations followed by a social gathering with food and drinks (pending COVID restrictions).
+The location for this event is UC Berkeley. - COEH Builds Bridges; The Lela Morris Symposium: Typically held at the end of January or early February with an optional CME (Continuing Medical Education) course on Saturday.
 This Symposium features speakers from academia, government, and labor to discuss current-day research, policies, and practices important to occupational and environmental health.
 The location rotates between UC Berkeley and UC Davis.